“And this is my second girlfriend”

 A key element to high jump?
 The run-up.
 You use momentum to make the jump.
 Same for jumping the anxiety barrier, use momentum.
 Enter a room, don’t take the time to think.
 Just dive head first into a conversation.
-If you are doing a Fosbury flop, you don’t walk up to the pole, stand next to it, look it up and down, wait and ponder how to jump…..
+If you are doing a Fosbury flop, you don’t walk up to the pole, stand next to it, look it up and down, pondering how to jump…..

 No, you do a run-up and jump!

 Same for conquering your anxiety, use your momentum.
 Enter a room, see someone open to conversation.
-Don’t think, move in and say hi.
+Don’t think.
+Move in and say hi.
 No hesitation.
-3 second rule for the win.
+3-second rule for the win.
 Just finished a dialogue, use your social momentum to immediately start a new conversation.
 Momentum is your friend!

 Boost your Confidence